-- has actual knowledge of the information; - acts in deliberate ignorance of the truth or falsity of the information; or acts in reckless disregard of the truth or falsity of the information.
+- has actual knowledge of the information; - · acts in deliberate ignorance of the truth or falsity of the information; or - acts in reckless disregard of the truth or falsity of the information.

-The law specifically provides that a specific intent to defraud is not required to prove a violation.
+The law specifically provides that a specific intent to defraud is not required in order to prove a violation.

-Remedies:

-A violation of the Federal Program Fraud Civil Remedies Act can result in a civil monetary penalty of up to \$5,000 per false claim and, in certain circumstances, an assessment of twice the amount of the false claim.
-In addition, under certain circumstances, a penalty of \$5,000 per false statement may be imposed.
+Remedies: a violation of the Federal Program Fraud Civil Remedies Act can result in a civil monetary penalty of up to \$11,665 per false claim or statement and, in certain circumstances, an assessment of twice the amount of each false claim or statement.